NotAKidoS/NAK_CVR_Mods/README.md

 # BadAnimatorFix
- A bad fix for a neiche issue.
+ A bad fix for a niche issue.
 Is it really even a fix?

 This mod occasionally rewinds animation states that have loop enabled.